tedlano/nntin-uubrella/GITHUB_PREPARATION.md

-# GitHub Preparation Plan for UUbrella Project
+# GitHub Preparation Plan for DropMapp Project

-This document outlines the steps needed to prepare the UUbrella project for uploading to GitHub.
+This document outlines the steps needed to prepare the DropMapp project for uploading to GitHub.

 ## 1. Create a `.gitignore` File